 Pine Hollow Road Complete Streets Feasibility Study

 The City of Concord, jointly with the City of Clayton, was awarded a Caltrans Sustainable Transportation Planning Grant to conduct a Complete Streets Feasibility Study along Pine Hollow Road.
-This project was identified as a recommended project in the city’s 2016 Bicycle, Pedestrian and Safe Routes to Transit Plan.
+This project was identified as a recommended project in the City’s 2016 Bicycle, Pedestrian and Safe Routes to Transit Plan.

 The study corridor is a 2.2-mile segment of Pine Hollow Road/Alberta Way from Clayton Valley Charter High School to Mount Diablo Elementary School.
 The corridor serves as an important connection between schools, parks, as well as residential and recreation areas within the cities of Concord and Clayton.
 Pine Hollow Road also experiences significant truck traffic as it serves as an access route for two quarries located in the unincorporated County directly south of the roadway.

 On March 9, 2021, the City Council approved a Task Order with Kimley-Horn to perform the feasibility study.
 The study was conducted from Summer 2021 to Fall 2022.

-An advisory group has been formed and is comprised of key stakeholders including representatives from each of the five schools within the study area, staff from the Cities of Concord and Clayton, County Connection and Bike Concord.
+Advisory Group: An advisory group was been formed to guide this study, and was comprised of key stakeholders including representatives from each of the five schools within the study area, staff from the Cities of Concord and Clayton, County Connection and Bike Concord.